 One may worry that villages with higher shares of advance provision (in either baseline level or treatment response) may have some other feature that lowers prices and thus that we are capturing a spurious relationship.
 While we cannot completely rule out this concern, three observations mitigate it.
-First, both approaches derive significant, qualitatively similar, and quantitatively meaningful results even if they use different variation.
-In particular, the baseline provision of advances (i.e., the source of variation used for approach 1) is not a major factor in the heterogeneity used in approach 2.14 Second, we control for a range of village and traders covariates.
-Third, assuming that the loan covers the entire purchase and that the loan duration is two months (one month), the implied interest rate is around 3% (6%) per month.
-This is a high rate, but not inconsistent with prevailing interest rates.
+First, both approaches derive significant, qualitatively similar, and quantitatively meaningful results, even though they rely on distinct variation.
+In particular, the baseline provision of advances (i.e., the source of variation used for approach 1) is not a major factor in the heterogeneity used in approach 2.14 Second, we control for a range of village and trader covariates.
+Third, assuming that the loan covers the entire purchase and that the loan duration is two months (one month), the implied interest rate is around 3.5% (7%) per month.
 According to the World Development Indicators, the average lending rate for Sierra Leone over the last fifteen years was between 21% and 25% per year.
-In the inventory
+In the inventory credit evaluation described by Casaburi et al. (2014), rates on subsidized collateralized loans for agricultural smallholders were 22% per year.
+One would expect rates on unsecured agricultural loans to be substantially higher, consistent with our findings.